 - Walking also helps you stay fit and agile.

-- Start with short walks of about ten minutes and increase time gradually.
+- Start with short walks of about ten minutes and increase the time gradually.

-- See what suits you the best, but do not ignore this regime.
+- See what suits you the best, but do not ignore the postpartum fitness regime.

-Postnatal Exercises Not To Be Done During The First Six weeks:
+Postnatal Exercises To Be Avoided During The First Six Weeks

-There are exercises that you possibly cannot engage right away after delivery.
-Especially the post natal exercises for the first six weeks are not recommended.
-You will have to cross the six month mark to do the below exercises:
+There are exercises that you possibly cannot engage in right away after delivery.
+Especially following exercises for the first six weeks are not recommended.
+You will have to cross the six-month mark to do the below exercises:

-- Swimming is not recommended as it may lead to a sudden bleeding or a vaginal discharge called lochia.
+- Swimming is not recommended as it may lead to infections.

-- Certain exercises are not allowed in case you had a cesarean or stitches during the vaginal delivery.
-Your doctor will recommend only the gentler exercises that you have to comply with.
+- Certain exercises are not allowed for women who underwent cesarean or stitches during vaginal delivery.
+Your doctor will recommend gentle exercises.

-4 Postnatal Exercises For Strong Pelvis, Upper Back and Neck:
+6 Postnatal Exercises For A Strong Pelvis, Upper Back, And Neck

 Here are a few exercises that you can do to strengthen your pelvis, neck and back once you settle down comfortably in your exercise routine.
 You can take up these postnatal exercises after 6 weeks.